 Pierceton is a tiny town located in the state of Indiana.
 With a population of 935 people and just one neighborhood, Pierceton is the 334th largest community in Indiana.
-Pierceton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Pierceton has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Because occupations involving physical labor dominate the local economy, Pierceton is generally considered to be a blue-collar town.
-60.57% of the Pierceton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Pierceton, you'll notice that it is more blue-collar than most other communities in America.
+60.57% of Pierceton’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Pierceton is a town of production and manufacturing workers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Pierceton who work in sales jobs (7.86%), management occupations (5.86%), and office and administrative support (5.71%).

 Also of interest is that Pierceton has more people living here who work in computers and math than 95% of the places in the US.